 Digital marketing alone can’t do much.
-Of course, there are SEO, PPC, digital ads, and other ways to generate leads and lure in potential new buyers.
+Of course, there are SEO, PPC, digital ads, and other ways to generate new business leads and lure in potential new buyers.
 But when you work in a large market, you’ll inevitably have problems with finding your niche.
 You can’t just launch an SEO campaign and wait for leads come flocking to your sales funnel.
 Some users will come across your website.
 Some of them will click your ad.
 However, it won’t be enough to keep your conversion rate stable.

 Software sales overload your team.
-Since the B2B software market is way too competitive, your sales reps will spend many frustrating hours finding lead data, verifying it, picking out the best leads, and trying to find a fit.
+Since the B2B software market is way too competitive, your sales reps will spend many frustrating hours finding lead data, verifying it, picking out the best business to business leads, and trying to find a fit.
 Ultimately, it may take them months before they get to talk shop with potential buyers.
 However, with your company’s growth at stake, you can’t afford to wait.
 At the same time, you have to make sure that your sales team doesn’t work under pressure.

 B2B email outreach lacks integrity.
 Many of our clients faced the same problem: they had no experience with B2B outreach.
 It means they didn’t build campaigns, often changed their plans and templates, or struggled with increasing their open rate.
 Some of them also had Sender Score issues they didn’t know about.
 These issues aren’t uncommon for people who don’t have experience with inbox management, spam triggers, and domain settings.
-So, while B2B email outreach can help with software sales a lot, without a structure, it won’t be any good.
+So, while B2B email marketing outreach can help with software sales a lot, without a structure, it won’t be any good.

 The solution: B2B appointment setting